adeeweller/danreiter/_pages/teaching.md

 classes: wide
 ---

-Syllabi from previously taught classes, all offered in the Department of Political Science, Emory University (Note: I list here only the most recent versions of syllabi)
+Syllabi from previously taught classes, all offered in the Department of Political Science, Emory University.

+(Note: I list here only the most recent versions of syllabi.)

 110, Introduction to International Politics